No Plan (EP)

 No Plan is an extended play, comprising songs written and recorded by English musician David Bowie, released posthumously on 8 January 2017.
 The release coincided with what would have been Bowie's 70th birthday, almost a year after his death.
 No Plan compiles the original songs written for Bowie's Off-Broadway musical, Lazarus, including the titular "Lazarus", "No Plan", "Killing a Little Time", and "When I Met You".
 The songs were first recorded by the cast of the musical as part of its official soundtrack.
-The recordings featured on No Plan come from the sessions for Bowie's twenty-fifth and final studio album Blackstar, with "Lazarus" appearing as the third track on the album.
+The recordings featured on No Plan come from the sessions for Bowie's twenty-sixth and final studio album Blackstar, with "Lazarus" appearing as the third track on the album.
 Upon release, No Plan debuted at #138 on the Billboard 200, selling more than 5,000 units in its first week there.
 The music video for the title track was also released in accompaniment with the EP.
 It was directed by Tom Hingston.

+No Plan is included on the box set I Can't Give Everything Away (2002–2016), which was released on 12 September 2025.